yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Enable or disable the *call home* feature that sends analytics data to Yugabyte.
 Default: `true`.

 --data_dir *data-directory*
 : The directory where yugabyted stores data.
 Must be an absolute path.
 Can be configured to a directory different from the one where configurations and logs are stored.
+By default, data directory is `<base_dir>/data`.

 --log_dir *log-directory*
 : The directory to store yugabyted logs.
 Must be an absolute path.
 This flag controls where the logs of the YugabyteDB nodes are stored.
-By default, logs are written to `~/<base_dir>/logs`.
+By default, logs are written to `<base_dir>/logs`.

 --certs_dir *certs-directory*
 : The path to the directory which has the certificates to be used for secure deployment.
 Must be an absolute path.
 Default path is `~/<base_dir>/certs`.